|PDH Online Course Description||PDH Units/

 This course will provide a guide that supplement existing standards in the areas of highway geometry, operations and traffic control devices.

-This course is material is based on the document “Older Driver Highway Design,” published on the website of the Federal Highway Administration.
+This course material is based on the document “Older Driver Highway Design,” published on the website of the Federal Highway Administration.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.